 The current audience is scattering through the ease of and satisfaction with alternative content, the successful acceptance of variations on business models, results of marketing innovations, and technology.
 Acquiring the hot, new content/tech companies requires risk taking and leadership.
 The same risk taking mentality needs to also be applied to existing cable and broadcast channel businesses in an expedient and calculated fashion.
 Proactive change has proven to be cutting edge and innovative in the television world.
 Those that have proven adept, in the past, remain the leaders of today.
 There is no time for industry wide malaise.
 Quick and nimble innovation is required from within; it won’t necessarily be achieved by acquiring entrepreneurial companies hoping to brain suck from them.
 It will require traditional companies moving and shaking.
 By moving the original Clampett, one room home from Bug Tussle and putting it on the Beverly Hills property of the Clampett mansion, you didn’t improve the value and appeal of the Bug Tussle home.

 The slow pace of change we, as consumers, and we, as media industry participants, are seeing has me “More scared than a long tailed cat in a room full of rocking chairs (Jed Clampett).”

 Media Business Strategies is the blog/website of David Polakoff, a New York based, Media & Entertainment Industry Financial Executive.

-David Polakoff’s media/entertainment industry experience and expertise results from his tenures in senior financial and development roles with Ernst & Young, HBO/Time Warner, Granada America/itv plc, and independent consulting.
-Currently, David provides financial, operational, and strategic services to media/entertainment companies.
+David Polakoff’s media/entertainment industry experience and expertise results from his tenures in senior financial and development roles with: Ernst & Young, HBO/Time Warner, Granada America/itv plc, independent consulting, and multi-channel network, Iconic Entertainment, Inc. Currently, David provides financial, operational, and strategic services to media/entertainment companies.
 Read more in About.